mak-raiaan/ColdEmailPhDMSc/Readme.md

 One interesting part is asking or telling any potential research question about the topic; it generally works well. <em>(Again, don't ask LLM to generate research questions; you need to develop them by reading the papers.
 Here is the fun of being a researcher, right?)</em>

 <p><strong style="color:red;">DO NOT BE GENERIC AND ROBOTIC.</strong></p>
+People write one paragraph and ask LLM to follow the template.
+LLM writes for other professors by getting some information.
+IF YOU DO SUCH THINGS, YOU ARE NOT READY FOR HIGHER STUDIES, AND YOU ARE NOT GOING TO GET ANY REPLY.
 People who get replies spend a couple of hours writing this paragraph for a single professor; there are no shortcuts.
 Write a high-quality email, connect with the Professor's research, and get a reply or interview.

 <em>(Use a maximum of 120 words for this section; I used to keep it under 100 words yet fully connect with the Professor.)</em>